-7.6 Proof of Work
+Proof of Work 7.6

 Zcash uses Equihash [BK2016] as its Proof of Work.
 The original motivations for changing the Proof of Work from SHA-256d used by Bitcoin were described in [WG2016].

 A block satisfies the Proof of Work if and only if: